jedi4ever/stop-the-fork/README.md

 > " If I can't share it, I'm probably doing it wrong"

-So let's document the reasons so we can argue with people and have them unlearn this habbit!
+So let's document the reasons so we can argue with people and have them unlearn this habit!
 Please consider adding your own thoughts, ideas whenever you feel like **forking**.

 # Excuses to fork